hexbatch/apple-core/v1/docs/core/attributes.md

 When this is set, actions do not run if that attribute cannot be read by anyone.
 This allows scripts to run not only when the token is at a certain location and time, But when the token is combined with certain other tokens in a set

+### Boundaries

+there are three sorts of boundaries

+activity bounds is the token must be in these bounds to do a lifecycle change.
+If the bounds is a set path bounds, then this only applies to some lifecycles such as set operations.
+The map location, and time existence, of the token must also be in the union of bounds for the activity bounds

+read bounds is that the attribute is readable inside these bounds only.
+The token can only be read if the union of the attribute bounds allows it

+write bounds is that the attribute is writable inside these bounds only.
+Same as said for reading

+location bounds is calculated using only the token map coordinates